ur4ckh/CheatDevicePS2-wiki/Code-Types.md

 Performs a bitwise logical operation between value `v` and the value stored at address `a`.

-## 8: 8-bit / 16-bit Constant serial write
+## 8: 8-bit / 16-bit constant serial write

 **NOTE**: This code type is unique to Cheat Device.